Top 10 Must-Read Horror Books for Halloween

 Overview and Plot Summary

-Published in 1986, It is one of Stephen King’s most famous books.
 The story is set in the town of Derry, where a group of kids face a terrifying, shape-shifting creature.
 This creature, known as Pennywise the Clown, appears every 27 years and feeds on their deepest fears.

 The book shifts between two timelines: the kids’ encounters with Pennywise in the 1950s and their return to Derry as adults in the 1980s.
-They must come together again to face the horror that has haunted them since childhood.

 Childhood Fears Brought to Life:

-For Halloween, this book offers a compelling look at how childhood fears can shape our lives.
+For Halloween, this book offers a compelling look at how childhood fears shape our lives.
 It is a powerful read that draws you into a world of horror and nostalgia.

 “The Institute” by Stephen King